-Core Tip: This study suggests that there is not until a moment a clear temporal pattern of humoral response of immunoglobulin G (IgG) that indicates a robust immunological memory in mild cases of coronavirus disease 2019, and in addition, due to the absence of association of IgG responses to the age group, in mild cases the elderly do not seem to be a risk group for infection.
+Core Tip: This study suggests that no precise temporal pattern of humoral immunoglobulin G (IgG) response could be established.
+This fact suggests the absence of a robust immunological memory in mild cases of coronavirus 2019 disease, and furthermore, due to the lack of association between IgG response and age group, in mild cases of the disease the elderly do not appear to be a risk group for infection.

 INTRODUCTION

-Coronavirus disease 2019 (COVID-19), a disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), emerged in Wuhan, China, in December 2019 and spread worldwide, very quickly, causing an unprecedented pandemic that impacted healthcare systems, the economy, politics, and social organization.
-Patients with COVID-19 may present from asymptomatic to critical illness, and symptoms can include fever, cough, sore throat, malaise and myalgia.
+Coronavirus disease 2019 (COVID-19), a disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), emerged in Wuhan, China, in December 2019 and spread worldwidevery quickly, causing an unprecedented pandemic that impacted healthcare systems, the economy, politics, and social organization.
+Patients with COVID-19 may be asymptomatic or present with critical illness, and with symptoms including fever, cough, sore throat, malaise and myalgia.
 Some patients may experience gastrointestinal symptoms such as anorexia, nausea, and diarrhea[1].

 Asymptomatic patients can be assumed to be uninfected, and thus they can be the focus of new outbreaks of the infection by transmitting the virus to healthcare workers or individuals with risk factors[1,2].
 According to some studies, risk factors for complications of COVID-19 include advanced age, cardiovascular disease, chronic lung disease, diabetes, obesity and immunosuppression[3-7].

 Therefore, the influence of comorbidities on the immune response profile and disease susceptibility has been widely discussed.
-One of the main groups of comorbidities involved in this discussion are diseases of the immune system, such as asthma, rheumatoid arthritis (RA) and autoimmune gastritis (AIG).
-Although patients with severe asthma have been associated with a higher risk of COVID-19-related death[8], studies have indicated that the disease was not statistically associated with increased risk of contracting or being hospitalized due to the disease[9,10].
+The main comorbidities involved in this study are diseases of the immune system, such as asthma, rheumatoid arthritis (RA) and autoimmune gastritis (AIG).
+Although patients with severe asthma have been associated with a higher risk of COVID-19-related death[8], studies have indicated that the disease was not statistically associated with increased risk of infection or being hospitalized due to the disease[9,10].

-Regarding the gastrointestinal system, specifically AIG, the data in the literature indicate no relationship between autoimmunity and increased susceptibility to SARS-CoV-2[11].
-On the other hand, in relation to RA, a study of patients with rheumatic diseases91.89% of whom were autoimmune-with 72.97% referring to RA, and 18.92% of systemic lupus erythematosus showed that cardiovascular manifestations caused by COVID-19 occurred more frequently in patients with rheumatic diseases[12].
+Regarding the gastrointestinal system diseases, specifically AIG, the data in the literature indicate no relationship between autoimmunity and increased susceptibility to SARS-CoV-2[11].
+On the other hand, in relation to RA, a study of patients with rheumatic diseases (91.89% were autoimmune with 72.97% of RA, and 18.92% of systemic lupus erythematosus) showed that cardiovascular manifestations caused by COVID-19 appeared more frequently in patients with rheumatic diseases[12].

-According to Chinese data, 81% of individuals infected with SARS-CoV-2 developed mild or moderate COVID-19, 14% developed severe disease, and only 5% developed critical disease[13].
-Therefore, it is critical to study asymptomatic cases and those with mild symptoms, as they represent a risk of spreading COVID-19 in the world population.
-One example is a case in China in which the infection of 71 individuals originated from an asymptomatic case[14].
-Furthermore, it has been evidenced that mild cases of COVID-19 also cause an increase in the need for primary health care, potentially lasting up to 3 mo [15], this can further burden the health care system.
+According to the Chinese data, 81% of individuals infected with SARS-CoV-2 developed mild or moderate COVID-19, 14% developed severe disease, and only 5% developed critical disease[13].
+Therefore, it is critical to study asymptomatic cases and those with mild symptoms, as they represent a risk of COVID-19 spreading.
+One example is the infection of 71 individuals originated from an asymptomatic case in China[14].
+Furthermore, it has been evidenced that mild cases of COVID-19 also cause an increase in the need for primary health care, potentially lasting up to 3 mo [15], which can further burden the health care system.

 Another point that emphasizes the importance of studying mild cases is the sequelae left by the virus.
 SARS-CoV-2 uses the angiotensin-converting enzyme 2 (ACE2) as a functional receptor to invade host cells.
 This enzyme's main function is the regulation of angiotensin 2 and is highly expressed in the lungs, intestine and kidneys[16].
-This gives the pathogen a high capacity for dissemination[16,17].
-Thus, although the main focus of viral infect the respiratory system, its systemic dissemination can occur, affecting several organs[17].
+This gives the pathogen a high capacity of dissemination[16,17].
+Thus, although the virus mainly infects the respiratory system, its systemic dissemination can occur, affecting several organs[17].